 Fly in Safaris in Victoria Falls

-Forming the border of Zimbabwe and Zambia, spectacular Victoria Falls is the gateway to a number of excellent safari destinations.
+Forming the border of Zimbabwe and Zambia, spectacular Victoria Falls is the gateway to several excellent safari destinations.
 A Fly in Safari to this region starts with a flight to the international airport of Victoria Falls.
 Your first stop is the magnificent Victoria Falls.
 Described as ‘Mosi-oa-Tunya’ – The Smoke that Thunders, this thundering waterfall sends five hundred million cubic meters of water over the edge transforming the Zambezi River below from a placid river into a ferocious torrent cutting through dramatic gorges.
 From here small aircraft offer connections further afield.
-Kasane Airport in northern Botswana is the convenient pick up point for lodges in Chobe National Park in Botswana.
+Kasane Airport in northern Botswana is the convenient pickup point for lodges in Chobe National Park in Botswana.
 From here you can also continue into the Okavango Delta.

 Fly in Safaris in Namibia

 A Fly in Safari in Namibia starts at Eros International Airport in Windhoek.
 From here connections to a multitude of small airports and simple landing strips make air travel to this vast desert wilderness a pleasant experience.
 The Namib Desert is the oldest desert in the world.
-Stretching over 1,500 kilometers from the Orange River in the South and into Angola in the north, Namibia’s landscape ranges from rocky mountains to huge dunes in varying colours of sand.
+Stretching over 1,500 kilometres from the Orange River in the South and into Angola in the north, Namibia’s landscape ranges from rocky mountains to huge dunes in varying colours of sand.
 This stark environment is incredible to see from the air.
-In the south, the landing strip at Sesriem offers visitors convenient access to the remote and shadow lined sand dunes and salt pan of Sossusvlei at the Namib Naukluft Park.
+In the south, the landing strip at Sesriem offers visitors convenient access to the remote and shadow-lined sand dunes and salt pan of Sossusvlei at the Namib Naukluft Park.
 A low-level flight along the Skeleton Coast offers aerial views of the many shipwrecks along this treacherous coastline.
 The scenery at the meeting place of the desert and the Atlantic Ocean is simply spectacular.

 Remote Hoarusib Valley is home to the nomadic Himba people.
-Here desert dwelling elephants have adapted to the harsh conditions.
-Convenient transfers by light aircraft to private airstrips allow visits to his area, otherwise only accessible by four wheel drive.
+Here desert-dwelling elephants have adapted to the harsh conditions.
+Convenient transfers by light aircraft to private airstrips allow visits to his area, otherwise only accessible by four-wheel drive.
 Although roads between Windhoek and renowned Etosha National Park are tarred and well maintained, the airstrip at nearby Ongava Game Reserve allows visitors quick access to this gem of Namibia.

 Fly in Safaris in Zambia

-Below is a list of typical Fly In Safaris that we offer in varying countries.
+Below is a list of typical Fly-In Safaris that we offer in varying countries.
 Essentially each one is tailor-made, so please contact us if you don’t see one that meets your requirements ...

 3 Night Okavango Fly In Safari